Bob Bahlmann is the executive director of the education nonprofit Explore the Outdoors and has written a series on wilderness survival.

 The soldier on the left is easy to identify, but the one with his outline broken up on the right is not.

-The difference between UV enhanced camo and UV treated camo.
+Difference between UV enhanced camo and UV treated camo

 I never use detergent to wash my camo clothing.
 Instead I put in about half a cup of baking soda.
 The soda will get your clothes clean enough for camera hunting and eliminate any body odor.

-If your clothing has been UV enhanced the only way to fix the problem is to wash your camo gear in UV killing detergent and then never wash it again in any over the country laundry soap.
+If your clothing has been UV enhanced the only way to fix the problem is to wash your camo gear in UV killing detergent.
 There are commercial detergents that can be used to fix the problem.

 Let your clothing drip dry, don’t put it through the dryer.
 Your dryer will be coated with the scent of fabric softener sheets that will alert wildlife through their sense of smell.
 More on that later.